 Not too long ago, there was a huge drive for equality.
 Everyone was talking about the need to treat people equally.
 So it’s not surprising that, as the conversation shifted to equity, people have been sidling up to me at events and workshops and quietly whispering, “What’s the difference?!”

-So if you’re confused about the difference between equality and equity, and why we seem to have abandonded the drive to treat everyone equally, read on!
+So if you’re confused about the difference between equality and equity, and why we seem to have abandoned the drive to treat everyone equally, read on!

 What is the difference between equality and equity?